cyobason/fasttotp/README.md

 These components enable websites to easily integrate FastTOTP QR code login functionality with automatic polling, expiration handling, and customizable UI elements.

+## WordPress Plugin

+FastTOTP also provides an official WordPress plugin for seamless integration with WordPress websites.
+You can find the plugin code in the [wordpress](wordpress/) directory.

 ## API Documentation

 ### Authentication Flow API